Childhood memories aren't always accurate. I think over time we unconsciously remake them a little.

 All my life I have had a fleeting memory of at one time riding an elephant in our then local grocery store parking lot.
 I don't know if my folks ever took a picture of the event, I have never seen one.

-It was a local chain of then three stores.
-One we went to every week, the same one I eventually ended up working for for five years during high school and college.
+It was a local chain of then only one store.
+One we went to every week, the same one I eventually ended up working for five years during high school and college.
 Hedges and Hafer was the name.

 And I took lots of pictures so she won't have to rely on just memories.